-Check out the latest UPSC Mains Economics Syllabus 2019.
-Economics subject is one of the optional papers in UPSC IAS Mains Exam.
+Check out the latest UPSC Mains Economics Syllabus 2020.
+Economics subject is one of the optional papers in the UPSC IAS Mains Exam.
 Earlier we’ve provided UPSC Mains Syllabus, Now we are providing UPSC Mains Optional Subject Syllabus of Economics Paper.
 There is only “ONE” optional subject to choose from the list of optional subjects which are given below.
 It comprises of two papers each of 250 marks.
-So, the optional paper has total 500 marks.
+So, the optional paper has a total 500 marks.
 In UPSC Civil Services Mains Exam, Economics is one of the Optional Subjects and consists of 2 papers.
 Each paper is of 250 marks with a total of 500 marks.
 Find below the UPSC Syllabus for Economics Optional Subject.

 Also Check: UPSC Mains Optional Subjects List

 Content in this Article

 Subject: Economics Main Examination Syllabus

 Download UPSC Mains Optional Subject Syllabus in Pdf